Tebo-IH/tebo-pets/README.md

 ### Handlebars and SASS
-Handlebars is also used for a more effective HTML template generation.
-Partials are also used for the navbar and the search filters form.
-SASS was also used for a more effective stylesheet generation.
+Handlebars and SASS are used for a more effective HTML and CSS generation.
+Handlebar partials are also used for the navbar and the search filters form.

 ## There is always (a lot of) room for improvement
 Due to time restrictions, a couple of aspects that were in our initial idea have been left undone.
 In order of importance: